Complete Streets Committee

 Mission: The Complete Streets Committee was formed in 2016 to advocate for and promote the safe use of streets for pedestrians, bicyclists, and public transit riders of all ages and abilities.

 We advocate for Complete Streets because when residents feel comfortable engaging in the street, whether by walking, biking or taking public transportation, public health and quality of life are improved.
-The Complete Streets Committee will catalyze diverse uses of the street through events, outreach, education and partnerships with City of Montpelier departments and other organizations such as Montpelier Alive, Green Mountain Transit and local schools.
+The Complete Streets Committee catalyzes diverse uses of the street through events, outreach, education and partnerships with City of Montpelier and organizations such as Montpelier Alive, Green Mountain Transit and local schools.